environment-safe/speech/README.md

 @environment-safe/speech
 ========================
-Text to Speech and speech recognition in node and the browser (currently only supports OSX in node, but others are coming).
+Text to Speech and speech recognition in node and the browser.
+Supports native STT/TTS where possible, falls back to local support or native browser support where appropriate.

 Usage
 -----

-First off you must stub `@echogarden/macos-native-tts` in the browser (you can point it at anything, I recommend something that is already loaded).

-text to speech is just:
+In node this looks like:
 ```js
 import { Speech } from '@environment-safe/speech';
 (async ()=>{